 Interspecies Romance: Believe it or not, Moomin and Snorkmaiden are two different animals, but the difference is like a dog and a wolf.
 The Mymble's Daughter, a humanoid creature, is the love interest of the Officer, a Hemulen.

 Lighter and Softer: The '90s cartoon was this compared to the later books of the series, though it still kept a few undertones.
-It's especially apparent if you view the episodes adapting Moominpappa at Sea, which treats the journey to the lighthouse as another fun family adventure — while the entire point of the trip in the book was that it wasn't another fun family adventure, but Moominpappa having a midlife crisis and changing things around for everyone.
+It's especially apparent if you view the episodes adapting Moominpappa at Sea,.
+They also softened the character of the fisherman, and added Toft (from ''Moominvalley in November, which wasn't adapted) as a kid sidekick to make him more likeable.

 Live-Action Adaptation: Two "suit actor" TV series, in 1969 and 1973, both done for Swedish television.
 The 1973 series, which was that year's televised advent calendar, made straight-up adaptations of Moominland Midwinter,Finn Family Moomintroll and two of the short stories from Tales from Moominvalley.
 The 1969 series, by contrast, was an original story with an almost half-parodic approach to the Moomins and several satirical elements.